-Budget Guidance: Budgets should be well justified according to the effort required to carry out the proposed work.
-Typical award budgets vary widely depending on the nature of the infrastructure, the resources and effort required to implement them, and the relative breadth of the biological science community likely to be impacted.
+Budget Guidance: Budgets must be well justified according to the effort required to carry out the proposed work.
+Typical award budgets vary widely depending on the nature of the innovation and the resources and effort required to implement them.
 Proposers are advised to pay close attention to the following guidelines:

-- Proposals that are primarily for capital improvements, acquisition, and/or deployment of fully developed technology many not include compensation for permanent employees to carry out oversight, review, operation, or other administrative tasks that would be considered within their existing job description.
-Salary for in-house hiring for activities directly involved in the improvement like construction, design, commissioning, etc., that would otherwise be covered through external contracts would be allowable. - For proposals requiring substantial PI and/or senior personnel effort to carry out the proposed aims and activities, proposers should carefully read the NSF PAPPG, Chapter II.C.2.g.i.a concerning Senior Project Personnel Salaries.
-An appointment in a "soft-money" position is NOT by itself sufficient justification for exceeding the 2 month limit. - The budget justification should clearly identify how the NSF funds will be allocated to the major activities and deliverables identified in the above section.
-It must be clear how the effort requested for each individual is apportioned to the activities they will be doing. - For major equipment or software purchases, a vendor, model, and price quote should be included or referenced with a catalog citation.
-Justification should explicitly address why the need cannot be met by existing facilities either at the institution or within national cyberinfrastructure or other instrumentation facilities supported by other NSF programs.
-Requests for equipment must account for administration and maintenance both during and beyond the tenure of the award.
-For equipment, the proposal should also explain how any usage time or storage space not consumed by the project would be made available to the broader scientific community at the campus, regional or even national scale. - Travel requests must be justified in reference to specific activities described in the proposal's scope of work.
-Foreign travel must identify the destination country or countries. - Limited budgets for data acquisition through observation, experiment, or modeling activities will be considered only if a strong justification for why this is needed to inform or validate the proposed infrastructure work is provided. - If there is an institutional policy setting direct cost fees for the use of computational facilities by sponsored projects, then funds for these fees should be included on line G4 Computer Services as per the NSF PAPPG, Chapter II.C.2.g.vi.d.
+- For proposals requiring substantial PI and/or senior personnel effort to carry out the proposed aims and activities, proposers should carefully read the NSF PAPPG section II.C.2.g.i.a concerning Senior Project Personnel Salaries. - The budget justification should clearly identify how the NSF funds will be allocated to the major activities and deliverables identified in the project description.
+It must be clear how the effort requested for each individual is apportioned to the activities they will be doing. - For major equipment or software purchases, a vendor, model, and price quote should be included or referenced with a catalog citation. - Travel requests must be justified in reference to specific activities described in the proposal's scope of work.
+Foreign travel must identify the destination country or countries. - Costs for the use of independent resources such as computational services, data acquisition, repositories, sample processing, or other services may be allowable budget items and should be documented with confirmation of costs and availability.
+If there is an institutional policy setting direct cost fees for the use of internal computational facilities by sponsored projects, then funds for these fees should be included on line G4 Computer Services as per the NSF PAPPG section II.C.2.g.vi.d.
 Budgets must not include costs on other lines that are redundant with the services provided by these fees.